mtoensing/simpletoc/readme.txt

 SimpleTOC can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
 Alternatively, it can be downloaded from WordPress.org and installed manually...

 In Gutenberg, add a block and search for "SimpleTOC" or just "TOC".
 Please save your content before you use the block.

+== Frequently Asked Questions ==

+= Why did you do this? =

+Because I needed a simple plugin to do this job and decided to do it on his own.
+I believe that a Table of Contents does not need Javascript and additional css.
+Furthermore the plugin should work out-of-the-box without any configuration.

+= How do I change the TOC heading ‘Table of contents’ to some other words? =

+Hide the headline in the sidebar options of SimpleTOC and add your own heading.

+= How do I add SimpleTOC to all articles automatically?  =

+I don’t see an easy solution at the moment.
+SimpleTOC is only a block that can be placed in your post.
+If there would be a plugin that adds blocks to every post then this would be the solution.
+I think this should be another separate plug-in to keep the code of SimpleTOC clean and … well, simple.
+Maybe someone knows of a plug-in that adds blocks automatically to all posts with some parameters and settings?
+What about site editing in WordPress?
+I think the core team is working on something like that.
+I will keep this post open.
+If I have gained more knowledge how to solve this I will add this feature.

 ## Screenshots ##
 1. SimpleTOC block in Gutenberg editor.